 5. Beans burgundy, 6 pods

-6. Beets, round 5-7 cm diameter, 3
+7. Beets, round 5-7 cm diameter, 3

-7. Beets, pickling 3-4 cm diameter, 6
+8. Beets, pickling 3-4 cm diameter, 6

-8. Beets, cylindrical 3
+9. Beets, cylindrical 3

 Tip: Beets trim tops to ¾ in. from the crown.
 Root maybe trimmed to ½ to 1-1/2 - rubbed clean, not washed or scrubbed.

-12. Cabbage, red 1 head
+12. Cabbage, standard green, 1 head.

-13. Cabbage, green 1 head
+13. Cabbage, red, 1 head

-14. Cabbage, AOV, named, 1 head
+14. Cabbage, green 1 head

 Tip: Carrots trim tops to approximately ½ in.
 (1.27cm) above the crown. ½ in.
 (1.27cm) above the crown.
 Tap root should be left on.
 Root may be rubbed clean, not washed or scrubbed.

-17. Cauliflower 1 head
+18. Cauliflower, 1 head

-19. Corn Sweet, 3 ears - ½ husked
+20. Corn Sweet, 3 ears - ½ husked

 Tip: no bleached or discolored kernels, all kernels are to be the same size and shape, mature kernels are plump, normal colour, no rodent, insect or mechanical damage, cob should be free from disease (mold, sooty spores).

-20. Cucumbers slicing 2
+21. Cucumbers slicing 2

-21. Cucumbers pickling 3
+22. Cucumbers pickling 3

 25. Onions, Spanish, 3

-26. Onions, multipliers,5
+26. Onions, multipliers, 5

 27. Onions, Dutch sets, 3

-Tip: Onions trim tops 1-2 ins.(2.54-5.08), above bulb - well dried. only jagged and dirty scales should be removed.
+Tip: Onions trim tops 1-2 ins., above bulb - well dried. only jagged and dirty scales should be removed.

 28. Parsnips 3 (Tip: see Carrot tip)